Hogan defends use of all polling sites, requiring applications for mail-in ballots

 In Maryland, Democratic elected officials have raised concerns about the costs of running the polling sites and finding workers to operate them.
 Most poll workers are seniors, who are especially vulnerable to the novel coronavirus.

-“He’s literally taken a step backward in the face of global pandemic,” said Del.
-Nick Mosby (D-Baltimore City), who chairs the House subcommittee on election laws.
+“He’s literally taken a step backward in the face of a global pandemic,” said Del.
+Nick J. Mosby (D-Baltimore City), who chairs the House subcommittee on election laws.

-Mosby said Hogan is “pandering” to the right-wing of the Republican Party with his directive for the November election.
+Mosby said Hogan is “pandering” to the right wing of the Republican Party with his directive for the November election.

 Requiring voters to send in an application for an absentee ballot, he said, is a step that will only cause confusion and voter suppression: “It adds no value to increasing democracy.”